wilsonmar/Salesforce/README.md

 SOSL searches performed in a test return empty results.
 To ensure predictable results, you can use Test.setFixedSearchResults() to define the records to be returned by the search.

+https://www.iridize.com/ provides customized on-boarding guides based on specific workflows on Salesforce and other apps.
 <a target="_blank" href="http://www.pluralsight.com/courses/forcedotcom-design-patterns-part2">
 Force.com Design Patterns, Part 2</a>